Back to DWU AI Articles

 The three frameworks operate simultaneously and are equally binding:

 • Accounting Framework (GAAP): Applies equally to all airports regardless of individual circumstances.
 Governs preparation of audited financial statements.
-Implements principles-based accounting standards established by the Financial Accounting Standards Board (FASB) and Government Accounting Standards Board (GASB).
+Implements principles-based accounting standards established by the Governmental Accounting Standards Board (GASB).
+(FASB standards apply to private-sector entities; U.S. public airports follow GASB exclusively.)
 GASB Statement 34 establishes the government-wide financial reporting model for public airports.
 All U.S. public airports may prepare financial statements in accordance with GAAP.

 • Rate Resolution Framework (AUA): Unique to each airport.
 Governs rate-setting and cost allocation. e.g., SLC Airport Revenue Bonds Series 2023 rate res defines Revenues per Ordinance 5262781[7], adopted by the airport sponsor's governing body.
 May be constrained by terms of the airport's Airline Use Agreement with airline tenants.
 Creates binding obligations and establishes the methodology for allocating airport costs to specific revenue streams (airline revenues, parking revenues, etc.).
 Implementation follows FAA Policy on Rates and Charges, which establishes requirements for reasonable and non-discriminatory rate-setting.